filipzygmuntowicz/pixelyear_api/README.md

 }
   ```

-  # /api/mean/<string:year>/<string:category>?numerical={True, False}
+  # /api/mean/<string:year>/<string:category>?type={numeric}
    - `GET` returns mean for a given year and category, mode for "exercises" and "health" categories, arithmethic for all the others.
 You can skip category in url to get means of all categories.
-Also there is an optional argument whether categories name should be replaced by their ids.
+Also there is an optional argument ?type whether categories name should be replaced by their ids.
 Examples:
    - `/api/mean/2022/mood`

 ```json